femfataal/mdm-art-repo/journal.md

+## entry 15/10 ##

+Still going and need to deliver something tonight.
+Morbly is pretty much done.
+Estate needs major touchup and then I want to make the smoking skeleton sketch.
+Let's see how far I can get.

 ## entry 6/10 ##

 I should probably write longer commit messages instead of longer journal enteries?
 Actually I'm not sure.
 Still working on the colouring.
 I'm starting to dislike it a lot but we'll see.